 |Total hours of effort||150|

-While attendance at classes is not compulsory, it is advisable for students to attend as many classes as possible.
+While attendance in classes is not compulsory, it is advisable that students attend as many classes as possible.
 Students should also be aware that the subject will be assessed based on material covered in classes and it is the individual student's responsibility to ensure that they are sufficiently familiar with this material.
 While the lecture notes and course materials will be made available, these are intended to be broad outlines of class activities.
 Do not make the mistake of assuming that these materials are a substitute for class attendance.
-There is one presentations for assignment 2 that is performed by students during class times (tutorial/lecture).
+There is one presentation for assignment 3 that will be presented by students during class times (tutorial).
 Students are required to present their assignment during class times in a specific week as specified in this unit outline.